laurencedawson/sync-for-reddit/changelog/development.md

 - Updated the settings reset icon
 - Enabled "[fast fallback](https://old.reddit.com/r/RedditEng/comments/v1upr8/ipv6_support_on_android/)" for all requests.
 This should fix any IPv6 releated issues ([#1389](https://github.com/laurencedawson/sync-for-reddit/issues/1389))
 - Long pressing spoilers now performs the click action instead ([#1131](https://github.com/laurencedawson/sync-for-reddit/issues/1131))
+- User flairs are now restricted to 20 characters and can be tapped to reveal the full length ([#519](https://github.com/laurencedawson/sync-for-reddit/issues/519))

 ## Fixes
 - Fixed an issue with wiki links not being clickable ([#1405](https://github.com/laurencedawson/sync-for-reddit/issues/1405))